anroOfCode/linux-cc2520-driver/MANUAL.md

 other radios to send an acknowledgment.
 It defaults to 2.5ms.

 Soft-ACK is always enabled, but acknowledgment is controlled on a per-packet basis.
-Check the 802.15.4 MAC frame control sequence (FCS) header for more information on how to request software acknowledgments on an individual packet.
+Check the 802.15.4 MAC frame control field (FCF) header for more information on how to request software acknowledgments on an individual packet.
 The driver will always acknowledge packets received requesting an acknowledgment.